-Upsides of "the socials"
+Upside of "the socials"

 Recently, I witnessed one example of the few, and I mean FEW, benefits of social media.

-The group has 69K members.
-SIXTY-NINE THOUSAND!!
+This particular group has 69K members.
+SIXTY-NINE THOUSAND!

 You can't find much else that's beneficial.
-There are no real "truths" to be found.
-Barely, anyway.
-You look one thing up and find an opposing view that's validated just as strongly.
-Cue the chaotic confusion......
+There are hardly any absolute "truths" to be found.
+You look one thing up and can immediately see an opposing view that's validated just as strongly.

-Bullies, convoluted info, babbling, attention-addicted, phony, shallow, lost, brokenness everywhere.
-Dressed up in shiny, pretty, flashy packages.
+Bullies, convoluted info, babbling, phony, lost, brokenness everywhere.

 It's a different world for my generation.

-In a world that often seems to be spinning out of control to who knows where it's imperative to find the positive and anchor in it.
+In a world that often seems to be spinning out of control, to who knows where, it's imperative to find the positive and anchor in it.

 I know this isn't necessary, but I wanted to take a moment to post in this group and thank everyone as I'll be taking a long break indefinitely.
 And maybe offer comfort for anyone else in my position.